 "UKIC's name change reflects its central role in helping students understand and adapt to the multicultural and interconnected nature of our world,” says Dan O’Hair, senior vice provost for student success and dean of the College of Communication and Information.
 “UK's global leadership, innovation and collaboration, coordinated by the UK International Center, is central to helping students reach across borders, perhaps farther than they thought possible.
 Students participating in UKIC's programs receive degrees that truly mark them as world-ready."

-Not only are students benefitting from the work of UKIC, the University itself is gaining new international partnerships, new sources of revenue and new research opportunities that will establish UK’s reputation as a leading tier one research institution.
+Not only are students benefiting from the work of UKIC, the University itself is gaining new international partnerships, new sources of revenue and new research opportunities that will establish UK’s reputation as a leading tier one research institution.
 An example of this kind of success is the recent $1.7 million grant from the U.S. Department of State to develop Pakistan’s business schools.